OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 repeatedly until some condition is met.
 Some examples of Drivers are optimizers, solvers, and design space explorers.

-An :term:`Assembly` is a special kind of Component that contains other Components and Drivers.
-By default an Assembly has one Driver called *driver*.
+An :term:`Assembly` is a special kind of Component that contains one or more Drivers and a group of Components.
+By default an Assembly contains one Driver called *driver*.
 When an Assembly executes, it runs *driver*, which in turn executes its Workflow.
 A Driver's Workflow may contain other Drivers, which allows for nested iteration schemes.
 The execution of each Driver will run its corresponding workflow until that Driver decides it is finished.
 Each Driver may contain its own Workflow, or it may use the default Workflow that is maintained by the Assembly.
 The default Workflow contains all non-Driver Components in the Assembly.

 The next figure shows an example of an Assembly with one Driver and four